Getting information about a VM

 : Internal IPv4 address.local-hostname

-: MAC address of the VM network interface.network/interfaces/macs/<MAC_address>/ipv6s
+: MAC address of VM network interface.network/interfaces/macs/<MAC_address>/ipv6s

 : Internal IPv6 addresses associated with the network interface.network/interfaces/macs/<MAC_address>/local-hostname

-: Hostname associated with the network interface.network/interfaces/macs/<MAC_address>/local-ipv4s
+: Host name associated with the network interface.network/interfaces/macs/<MAC_address>/local-ipv4s

 : Internal IPv4 addresses associated with the network interface.network/interfaces/macs/<MAC_address>/mac